OsatoOsagie/StockMarketPredictionTool/README.md

-# Project Name
-Stock Market Prediction Tool
+# Stock Market Prediction Tool

 ## Information about this repository

 ## Built With